-MRI uses radio waves, a strong magnetic field and a computer to generate detailed, cross-sectional images of human anatomy.
+MRI (Magnetic Resonance Imaging) uses radio waves, a strong magnetic field, and a computer to generate detailed, cross-sectional images of human anatomy.
 Because it produces better tissue images than x-rays, MRI is most commonly used for the brain, spine, thorax, vascular system, and musculoskeletal system (including the knee and ankle).

-Premier’s open MRI features an opening of nearly 2.3 feet in diameter and almost one foot of free space between a patient’s head and the magnet.
+Premier Diagnostic Imaging includes MRI services.
+Our open MRI services feature an MRI machine with an opening of nearly 2.3 feet in diameter and almost one foot of free space between a patient’s head and the magnet.
 The bore is approximately four feet long and is open at both ends, allowing more than 60 percent of exams to be completed with the patient’s head outside the bore.
 This helps to ease claustrophobia, and the machine is able to capture high-field, quality diagnostic images.
 Open MRI accommodates patients of all sizes, including children and overweight or obese patients.

 You will be comfortably positioned on a special table that slides into the MRI system opening, where the magnetic field is centrally located.
 The area is well-lit in a room that provides an atmosphere that is open, airy and comfortable.
 The technologist will perform the MRI exam at the control unit in an adjoining room.
 You will be asked to remain still during the imaging process, and you will be able to communicate with the technologist through an intercom if needed.
 If you are claustrophobic, certain techniques such as entering feet first, aromatherapy, or mirrors may provide relief.

 In some cases, a contrast material may be injected into a vein in your arm to make tumors, vessels and scar tissue brighter.
 The contrast is filtered out of your bloodstream by your kidneys and eliminated from your body in your urine within 24 hours.
 Side effects are rare, and registered nurses will be available throughout your procedure.